Our corporate governance policies and practices are the foundation of our business.

 Strong Independent Leadership

 A majority of our directors must be independent.
-Currently, all of our directors other than Douglas C. Yearley, Jr., our Chairman and Chief Executive Officer (CEO), and Robert Toll, our Chairman Emeritus, are independent, and all of our committees consist exclusively of independent directors.
+Currently, all of our directors other than Douglas C. Yearley, Jr., our Chairman and Chief Executive Officer (CEO) are independent, and all of our committees consist exclusively of independent directors.

 We have a strong and empowered Lead Independent Director position held by Paul Shapiro with specific responsibilities to provide independent oversight of management.
 Both the Lead Independent Director and the Chair of the Board are elected annually.